 Wanted criminal arrested in Delhi

-New Delhi, Oct 30 (IANS) A man allegedly involved in several crimes has been arrested in south Delhi, police said on Saturday.
+New Delhi, Nov 2 (IANS) A wanted criminal has been arrested in Delhi, police said on Tuesday.

-According to police, based on a tip-off about the movement of wanted criminal Iqbal in the Malviya Nagar area, a trap was laid.
+According to the police, the accused named Devendra Pratap (42) had abducted a couple from Anand Vihar in 2018, robbed them at gunpoint and dumped them in Mayur Vihar Phase 1.

-As the informer indicated to police that Iqbal was approaching on a two-wheeler, police signalled him to stop, but he accelerated and tried to flee.
-However, police were on his trail and apprehended him after a brief chase.
+A Police PCR van, which had noticed the couple shouting, intercepted the car and managed to nab one of the occupants, Rohit Sharma while all other accused managed to flee.

 --IANS